haltugyildirim/haltugyildirim.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am interested in experimental solid state physics, related instrumentation and recently to history of physics.
-Currently I am in course phase of my master studies.

 You can find some related research that I done in my bachelor from research menu.
 Also you can find the information about the courses that I took during my studies.
 If you would like to know more about me, just go over my book list and shamelessly non-updated blog and drawing portfolio!